 Studies show that achievement is a primary factor in motivation.
-As an SMS implementation becomes healthier, more robust, and more sophisticated, so does a safety manager need to be more creative in finding means of improvement, and of also maintaining the quality of the current safety culture.
+As an SMS implementation becomes healthier, more robust, and more sophisticated, so does a safety manager need to be more creative in finding means of improvement, and also maintaining the quality of the current safety culture.

 Once again we are talking about improving and maintaining, which are processes.
 And in the current case, the maintaining as improving becomes heavier as time goes on – unrelentingly so.

-    In professions that are more project-oriented, one can have the sense of release and accomplishment after going through a process, finishing the project, and starting anew on a different project.
+In professions that are more project-oriented, one can have a sense of release and accomplishment after going through a process, finishing the project, and starting anew on a different project.
 That sense of completion is objective, with hard start/finish lines.

-    Aviation safety Managers don’t quite have that luxury.
+Aviation safety managers don’t quite have that luxury.

 Safety managers have in large part the responsibility of setting their own achievements.
 This could be many things – a few examples:

 - Consistently hitting SMS safety performance goals on time